 Catheter treatment of narrowings and blockages in the coronary arteries

 Major complications are death, stroke, myocardial infarction and aortic dissection.
 A heart attack during angioplasty may require emergency CABG.
-A cardiac surgeon with complete surgical team is on standby during PCI at the Alexandra Hospital to cover this unlikely scenario.
-The risk of complications in PCI is higher in elderly patients, presence of kidney disease and diabetes, women, patients with heart failure and complex coronary artery disease.
+A cardiac surgeon with a complete surgical team is on standby during PCI at the Alexandra Hospital to cover this unlikely scenario.
+The risk of complications in PCI is higher in elderly patients, the presence of kidney disease and diabetes, women, patients with heart failure and complex coronary artery disease.

 Please bring all your medications with you on the day of the procedure.
 If you have diabetes, please follow the instructions given to you.
 If you take warfarin or other anticoagulants (apixaban, edoxaban, rivaroxaban, dabigatran), you will be given advice for managing your medication before, during and after the procedure.
 If you have diabetes and are taking metformin, you should stop taking the tablets the day before your procedure.
-Do not stop taking other diabetic tablets.
+Do not stop taking other diabetic pills.
 Bring your glucose tablets or a snack with you on the day of your procedure.
 You can drink water, clear tea and black coffee (without milk) up to 2 hours before the procedure.
 Milk, food, sweets, tea or coffee with milk can be consumed up to 6 hours before the procedure.
 Chewing gum and smoking is not permitted on the day of surgery.
 Please take all your regular medication (except metformin) as usual with a sip of water.

 The coronary guidewire is then inserted through the guiding catheter into the coronary artery and passed across the narrowing or blockage.
-With the guidewire is in place, the doctor inserts the balloon catheter on the guidewire and gently pushes it forward until it reaches the blockage.
+With the guidewire in place, the doctor inserts the balloon catheter on the guidewire and gently pushes it forward until it reaches the blockage.
 Then the balloon is inflated to compress the plaque and expand the coronary artery to improve the blood flow.
-Usually, there is a mesh tube (stent) mounted on the balloon catheter is left the artery to keep it open.
-When the procedure is over, the balloon catheter, guidewire and sheath are removed and an inflatable plastic band is placed on the wrist or pressure device on the groin to keep the puncture site clean and dry.
+Usually, a mesh tube (stent) mounted on the balloon catheter is left in the artery to keep it open.
+When the procedure is over, the balloon catheter, guidewire and sheath are removed, and an inflatable plastic band is placed on the wrist or pressure device on the groin to keep the puncture site clean and dry.

-During the first 48 hours after your angiogram you should not do anything strenuous to prevent bruising and bleeding.
+During the first 48 hours after your angiogram, you should not do anything strenuous to prevent bruising and bleeding.
 It is normal to feel some discomfort in the wound and a simple painkiller, such as Paracetamol, is usually helpful.
 You must not drive for 24 hours after discharge.
 Please arrange for a responsible adult to drive you home and stay with you for 24 hours.
 If the wound begins to bleed, you should press firmly over the area for 10 minutes.